symbol/symbol-docs/source/guides/network/connecting-to-mongodb.rst

 Create a new connection
 ***********************

-1. Open a new terminal in the computer you are running the node.
+1. Open a new terminal on the computer you are running the node.
 Then, get the **container's identifier** running MongoDB with ``docker ps``.

 .. code-block:: bash